Storkfrasse/Discgolf/README.md

 ## Future Features

-* To put more information about courses
+* To put more information about courses and how to get better.
 * To put in a page for all the different discs, how all the numbers on the disc make it fly diffrent.

 [Back to top](<#contents>)